 Start with the default WordPress privacy policy template

 On the Privacy tab, select your privacy page, if it is already created.
-If not – and this is the course of action I recommend – click on “Create New Page”.
+If not – click on “Create“.

 The automatically created page will give you a great template as a starting point.
 It looks something like this: